What is a Design System?

 - Google Slides is a great way to document, present and share your plan with stakeholders.

 Design systems are not created—or reimagined—in a vacuum.
 It’s time to share your findings and get input.
 This is a chance to refine concepts and clearly outline the work ahead.
 These discussions should include stakeholders and developers as well as designers.
-The discussion can be handled in a few different ways:
+The discussion can be handled in a few ways:

 - Keep it Digital – If your team is busy and time to meet is scarce, drop your inventory—along with any necessary explanation—into Slack, Teams, or an email.
 This will allow your team the time they need to review your findings and give feedback.

-5. Create the System
+5. Create The Design System

 The design inventory gave you a bird’s-eye view of the existing design system.
 The design audit helped you understand what needed to change, and the system model gave you a plan.
 Now, it’s time to do the work and explain the new system to everyone else.